tm-0430/spindle/packages/plugin-defi/src/ranger/README.md

-# Ranger Finance MCP Server Plugin
+# Ranger Finance Plugin for Solana Agent Kit

-This package provides a Meta Controller Plugin (MCP) server implementation for interacting with the [Ranger Finance API](https://www.ranger.finance/).
-It allows agents or other systems to access Ranger's Smart Order Router (SOR) and Data API functionalities.
+This package provides a plugin implementation for the **Solana Agent Kit**, enabling seamless interaction with the [Ranger Finance API](https://www.ranger.finance/).
+It allows Solana agents or plugins to access Ranger's Smart Order Router (SOR) and Data API functionalities for DeFi trading and analytics.

 ## Features